edgenard/study_two/README.md

 [Details][phase-one]

 ### Phase 2: Starting Backbone with Deck and FlashCard creation   (~2 days)
-I will add API routes that send and receive JSON data to allow tutors to create a study group and invite students to join, remove students from the study group.
-Students will be able to see that they have been invited to join a study group and decide to accept or reject the invitation.
-If a student joins a study group it will show up on their dashboard under the list of their study groups.

-I will set up the deck model and flashcard model and the appropriate associations to students or tutors.
+I will set up the deck model and flashcard model and the appropriate associations to users.
 I will add API routes to allow students and teachers to create decks of flashcard with with a rich text editor thanks to the [jWYSISWYG][https://github.com/akzhan/jwysiwyg].
 They will also be able to see the decks of flashcards they have created on their dashboard.
-Tutors will be able to assign flashcards to students.Students will see their assigned flashcards when they visit their dashboard.
+And to edit deck details and flashcard details.

 __Details unfinihshed__
 [Details][phase-two]